-So you’ve decided to launch a website/blog and you’re wishing there was some website launch checklist out there to help you out?
+So you’ve decided to launch a website/blog and you’re wishing there was some pre-launch checklist to help you out?

 This is something that I recommend you get in the habit of doing with anything that you write.

-When you’re writing website content.
-Most of us write while talking to ourselves silently, so we think it sounds good in your head, but when you read it out loud it doesn’t sound right.
+Especially when you’re writing website content.
+Most of us write while talking to ourselves silently, so we think it sounds good; but when you read it out loud it doesn’t sound right.

-And when you’re reading your content and you think it needs some CPR, check out this post here: Writing Website Copy That Converts and download the website content planner from the resource library for more help:
+If you’re reading your content and you think it needs some CPR, check out this post here: Writing Website Copy That Converts.

-In this day and age, making sure your website is responsive on mobile HAS to be on your website launch checklist.
-Bust out your iPhone and that iPad.
-Everyone is viewing pretty much everything on their phones nowadays, so your website has to look good on mobile.
+Making sure your website is responsive on mobile HAS to be on your website pre-launch checklist.
+So, bust out your iPhone and that iPad, and pull up your site.

 Naturally move through the pages on your site as if you were someone else, and make sure nothing is out of place.
 If you find things you need to fix, fix them now so you can keep moving.

-Before you launch your website, make sure that you take care of your ALT tags for your images, your page descriptions, page titles, and set up Google Analytics.
+You should also take care of your ALT tags for your images, page descriptions, and page titles.